gothintheshell/techwitch/content/posts/getting_started/index.md

 ## Next step: Installing a theme
 While the tutorial docs utilise `Ananka`, I knew I wanted to use [`risotto`][risotto]

-> Before choosing how to install the theme, I also read a bit about the difference between running the theme as a [submodule] and as the maker of risotto recommends installing it directly vs as a submodule, due to “the difficulty of tracking a specific release” I downloaded it directly from [GitHub][risotto github] as a `.zip file` (Code > Local > Download ZIP) and extracted the files to my themes directory within my local project. (ex. `C:\Users\[username]\cosycodes\themes`) and then followed the instructions to update my `hugo.toml` configuration file to utilise the new theme.
+> Before choosing how to install the theme, I also read a bit about the difference between running the theme as a [submodule] and as the maker of risotto recommends installing it directly vs as a submodule, due to “the difficulty of tracking a specific release” I downloaded it directly from [GitHub][risotto github] as a `.zip file` (Code > Local > Download ZIP) and extracted the files to my themes directory within my local project. (ex. `C:\Users\[username]\techwitch\themes`) and then followed the instructions to update my `hugo.toml` configuration file to utilise the new theme.

 **Note:** The first time by leaving `risotto-main` (the default name of the extracted folder) in place as a themes subdirectory, instead of changing it to `risotto`, I experienced compiling errors vs as I had set the theme in my `hugo.toml` as `theme = 'risotto'`, so make sure these two items match!